 Vapor barrier clothing is not breathable and is normally worn next to the skin or over a thin wicking layer.
 It’s designed to prevent perspiration from wicking up through your layering system, so it’s good on multi-day trips when it is very cold and you have a limited ability to dry wet clothing.
-It also helps reduce the amount you sweat by fooling your skin into “thinking” that it’s already in a warm and wet micro-environment where further perspiration is unnecessary.
 It’s very counter-intuitive, but it works surprisingly well.

 The most common applications of vapor barrier clothing are in boots and winter sleeping bags, where perspiration can significantly degrade the insulation value of down or synthetic fill, particularly in cold temperatures on multi-day trips.
 Sleeping bag maker, Western Mountaineering, makes a vapor barrier liner called the HotSac VBL, which is used for this purpose.
 I used to own one and found it a bit uncomfortable, but some people swear by them.